Farmington Nature Park

 Excitement was in the air as the first phase of the park plan began.
 Laura Mathis, Executive Director of the Farmington Community Center planted the first tree along the property line buffer.
 It was a Deodar Cedar tree donated from a couple in Lewisville, North Carolina.

-This would be the first of several trees to be donated and planted by local residents, some have been planted in memory of friends and family members.
 This would be just the beginning of many projects to come where community volunteers come together with one goal in mind, to create a place that would touch the lives of many for years to come.
 Preserving the Past to Promote the Future.